turbot/steampipe-plugin-consul/README.md

 }
 ```

-or you may specify the Address and Token to authenticate:
+Or you may specify the address and token to authenticate:

 - `address`: The address of the consul server.
 - `token`: The ACL token.